 Raspberries!
 Is there any berry that is synonymous with summer more than raspberries?
 Serve with ice cream, eat them out of hand — however you do it – you know it’s summer if you are snacking on fresh, locally-grown raspberries.
 And you can do that in your own backyard.

-Right now (August 2020) we have Rubus ideaus ‘Heritage’ in stock.
-This is a fall bearing selection of red raspberry.
-In addition to providing tasty fruit for your garden, Rubus ideaus is recognized by pollination experts as providing nutrition for bees, as well as nesting material. (https://www.wildflower.org/plants/result.php?id_plant=ruid).
+Rubus ideaus (Red Raspberry) is recognized by pollination experts as providing nutrition for bees, as well as nesting material.
 Birds and butterflies will also visit your plants.

 How to Grow

 The raspberries we carry are self-fertile, so you only need one plant.
 If you do have room for more than one, they will help each other bear a heavier crop.
 You will enjoy the plant in spring as its delightful pink blossoms are visited by pollinators.
 These ‘busy bees’ are preparing your plants to set fruit.
 (The plants here at the nursery have berries on them already.)

 Apply a clean mulch about 4” deep on initial planting.
 Some experts recommend that you establish a permanent sod cover between rows of bramble berries, rather than mulch after the first year.
 Space the rows to allow room for mowing in between and maintenance should be simple.
 This will also allows for plenty of room to maneuver in the rows to harvest and prune.

 Many folks establish trellises to help manage these brambly plants.
 Here is some information on pruning and trellising of bramble berries: https://extension.psu.edu/pruning-brambles-in-home-fruit-plantings .